Arkansas Sex Trafficking Lawyer

 Rainwater, Holt & Sexton attorneys work closely with whistleblowers to protect them during the legal process.
 We also ensure that the sensitive information they provide is guarded and protected.
 We know that being a whistleblower is scary, but the information you provide could save lives and ensure the safety of future generations as well.

 If you are a survivor of sex trafficking, we want to hear your story.
 We might be able to help you recover the money you need to put your life back together again.
-While we know that no amount of money could ever undue the trauma you have suffered, we can help ensure that your future is brighter.
+While we know that no amount of money could ever undo the trauma you have suffered, we can help ensure that your future is brighter.